-The urologist has the knowledge and technological resources to evaluate the function of these structures, the conditions and diseases that can affect them and their normal operation and the medical and surgical tools to optimize their function, treat the conditions and diseases of these organs and enhance an individual's quality of life.
-Since the conditions that affect the genitourinary tract can affect men and women of all ages as well as children, the urologist has the opportunity to take care of all people.
+Urologists can evaluate the function of these structures, treat the conditions and diseases that can affect them and their normal operation, and has the medical and surgical tools to optimize their function and enhance an individual's quality of life.
+Urologists can help with urinary tract infections, kidney stones, prostate problems, urinary incontinence, and related conditions.
+Since many conditions affecting the genitourinary tract can affect men and women of all ages as well as children, urologists have the opportunity to take care of all people.

 Source: MedlinePlus and American Urological Association